dalemusser/spot-python-dev-environ/README.md

 ## Install Virtual Environemnt Software for Python

 There are multiple ways to do python virtual environments.
-The Boston Dynamics documentation (<https://dev.bostondynamics.com/docs/python/quickstart>) uses *virtualenv*. *env* is another alternative that is usually part of the standard python library.
+The Boston Dynamics documentation (<https://dev.bostondynamics.com/docs/python/quickstart>) uses *virtualenv*. *venv* is another alternative that is usually part of the standard python library.
 This documentation uses *virtualenv*.

 ### Difference Between virtualenv and venv